Chicago Symphony Orchestra Paves the Way for the Future with SQL Server Upgrade

 |Technology & Services||Managed Services – Infrastructure Solutions|

-The client recognized that, while their organization was founded under the principle of preserving the tradition and culture of live performance, they needed to modernize their infrastructure to support their mission in an increasingly digital marketplace.
+The CSO recognized that, while their organization was founded under the principle of preserving the tradition and culture of live performance, they needed to modernize their infrastructure to support their mission in an increasingly digital marketplace.

-After experiencing an increase in downtime, maintenance costs, and security & compliance concerns, they knew they needed to take steps towards modernization if they were going to continue to serve the business and their customers.
+After experiencing an increase in downtime, maintenance costs, and security & compliance concerns, the CSO knew they needed to take steps towards modernization if they were going to continue to serve the business and their customers.
 They knew the SQL Server ecosystem was the foundation for making this happen and were looking for a partner to help guide the way.

 Partnering with Managed Services to Help Upgrade SQL and Drive Business Transformation

-Like most mid-size organizations, the company did not have the in-house expertise to manage every potential risk and impact of this type of migration.
+Like most mid-size organizations, the CSO did not have the in-house expertise to manage every potential risk and impact of this type of migration.
 The world of IT looks much different today than it did several years ago, and seeking external partnerships to help guide the way was an important step to not only advise on the migration itself, but also serve as the go-between third-party vendors to ensure a smooth transition and ongoing performance on the new and improved server.

 SQL Server Modernization